Austinuc/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

  2-strchr.c | Locates a character in a string and returns the a pointer to the first occurence of the character 3-strspn.c | Gets the length of a prefix substring 4-strpbrk.c | Searches a string for any of a set of bytes.
+ 5-strstr.c | Finds the first occurrence of a substring from a given string